Thinking of getting a secured credit card? Wondering what your rights and obligations are?

-Unfortunately, there are many marketing scams attached to secured credit cards.
-Remember, if it is too good to be true it probably is.
+Unfortunately, there are many marketing secured credit card scams.
+Remember, if it seems too good to be true it probably is.

 For example, some secured credit cards are not major credit cards.
 Instead, they can only be used with a specific catalog that sells a bunch of stuff you don’t want or need.
 This is often not disclosed in advance.

 Likewise, be wary of dialing ‘900’ numbers to apply for a credit card.
 Some secured credit card companies charge anywhere from $2 to $50 for those calls.

 Here’s one opinion on when you should cancel a secured credit card.